robot0nfire/libbotball/README.md

 ### Prerequisites

 Basically none.
-The only things you need is a Botball controller.
+The only thing you need is a Botball controller.

 ### Installing